-The impact of subdued economic conditions in the resources sector was more pronounced in the second half of FY13.
-This resulted in a reduction in EBIT from \$8.7m in the first half of FY13 to \$4.8m in the second half.
-We expect these economic conditions to persist through at least the first half of FY 14, although we anticipate some improvement starting in the second half of FY14.
-The speed of this recovery will likely determine how close we can get to matching the FY13 full year result.
+The impact of subdued economic conditions in the resources sector was more pronounced in the 2014 FY than expected and continued to deteriorate in the second half.
+This resulted in a reduction in EBIT from \$3.2 million in the first half of the 2014 FY to \$1.8 million in the second half.
+We expect these economic conditions to persist through at least the first half of the 2015 FY.
+We do however anticipate some improvement flowing from the performance of TJM.